Chaos (2001 film): Plot

-Her name is actually Malika, and she is a child of poor French-Algerian immigrants.
-At 17, her father attempted to sell her into an arrange marriage and she fled.
-She was picked up by a pimp, named Touki, on the street and he subsequently sold her into sexual slavery and had her hooked on heroin.
+Her name is actually Malika, the child of poor French-Algerian immigrants.
+At 17, her father attempted to sell her into an arranged marriage and she fled.
+She was picked up by a pimp, named Touki, and sold into sexual slavery getting her hooked on heroin.
 She convinced Touki to move to Paris to speak to her step-mother and retrieve her passport.
 Her family kicked her out, and she formed plans to leave her life of forced prostitution behind.
-She sobered up and opened up an account with her sister, Zora's passport to put some money behind.
-She tried going to SOS Racisme for help, but she was dismissed.
-She moved to Geneva and seduced a rich man and conned him into giving her all of his money and jewelry, just before he died.
+She got off drugs and opened up an account with her sister, Zora's passport to put some money behind.
+She tried going to SOS Racisme for help, but was dismissed.
+She moved to Geneva and seduced a rich man and got him to give her all of his money and jewelry, just before he died.
 She and Touki returned to Paris with the money.
-However, the rich man's family went to the press with claims that their money was stolen from the bank.
+However, the man's family went to the press claiming that their money was stolen from the bank.
 Her pimps found out that she laundered the money for herself and beat her into signing a proxy.
-She escaped, with Touki and the other two pimps chasing after her, which was when Hélène and her husband came across her in their car at the beginning.
+She escaped, with Touki and the other two pimps chasing after her, which was when Hélène and her husband came across her one evening.

 The two women plan Malika's freedom and revenge on her abusers.
 Hélène tells Malika that her husband was the one who locked the doors of their car during her attack, but Malika doesn't care.
-Later, she manages to distract Paul at the Basel airport, who looking for his Hélène, and has sex with him.
-All three manage to get on the same flight back to Paris, with Malika keeping her distance, in order to avoid the police.
+Later, she manages to distract Paul at the Basel airport, while looking for Hélène, and has sex with him.
+All three manage to get on the same flight back to Paris, with Malika keeping her distance, to avoid the police.
 Hélène finally stands up to the selfishness of her husband and son.
-Paul falls madly in love with Malika, going insane when she doesn't call.
-Fabrice also meets and falls in love with her.
+Paul falls madly in love with Malika, going frantic when she doesn't call.
+Fabrice also falls in love with her.

 Hélène and Malika set up the pimps and their gang to be arrested by the police.
-Touki is shot after trying to escape.
+Touki is shot trying to escape.
 Malika returns to her estranged family and tells her sister, Zora, that she will be forced into marriage as soon as she's old enough, just as Malika was at her age.
-To save her from a life of patriarchal misery, she begs her sister to come with her to live in freedom, but she refuses, saying she loves them.
+To save her, she begs her sister to come with her to live in freedom, but she refuses, saying she loves them.